-As the police investigate the circumstances that led to the death of one Mr. Julius Iwhiwhu shortly after he allegedly had a scuffle with officials of the Traffic Maintenance Agency popularly known as TIMARIV, the family of the deceased are crying for justice.
+As the police investigate the circumstances that led to the death of one Mr. Julius Iwhiwhu shortly after he allegedly had a scuffle with officials of the Rivers State Traffic Maintenance Agency popularly known as TIMARIV, the family of the deceased are crying for justice.

 Iwhiwhu had left his home last Thursday for a church programme oblivious of the fact that he would never return to his residence alive.
 He died a day later in the hospital after he purportedly claimed that a substance was sprayed on his face by some operatives of TIMARIV.